jb2170/wtforms-v4/README.rst

 WTForms
 =======

+jb2170's copy, which I'm rewriting to have a propery hierarchy of fuzziness and fix some bugs.
+Main dev branch is `dev <https://github.com/jb2170/wtforms-v4/tree/dev>`_

 WTForms is a flexible forms validation and rendering library for Python web development.
 It can work with whatever web framework and template engine you choose.
 It supports data validation, CSRF protection,